 Looking back on the walk

-The above kit list was good for the unusually warm and dry conditions that I had and I didn’t have problems with any of it.
+The above kit list was good and I would happily take it all again.
+The gear was perfect for the unusually warm and dry conditions that I had and I didn’t have problems with any of it.
 This good weather did mean I completed the walk faster than expected, so I didn’t need all the food I was carrying.
 I could have also carried less clothes but as I walk alone, I like to be safe and if the weather had turned bad, as it can in Scotland.
 I could have held up for a day or two in the tent, warm, dry and well fed without worry.

-I now use the Ulefone Armor 3W rugged smartphone.
+I would use the Ulefone Armor 13 rugged smartphone.
 This has a lot longer battery life than my old phone and will last two weeks without needing to recharge it.
-This would save 207g from the gear list, as I no longer need to carry extra power packs.
+This would save weight from the gear list, as I no longer need to carry extra power packs.

-If it was looking like a wet and cold crossing I would use the Inov-8 Roclite Pro G 400 GTX boots.
-Or if looked dry (ish) I would use either the Inov-8 Roclite G 275 shoes or the Salomon X Ultra mid 3 Aero boots.
-Then also carrying Sealskinz waterproof socks.
+If it was looking like a wet and cold crossing I would use either Inov-8 Roclite G 345 GTX boots or the Inov-8 Roclite Pro G 400 GTX boots.
+Or looked dry (ish) I would use either the Inov-8 RocFly G 390 boots or the Salomon X Ultra mid 3 Aero boots.

 With all these changes my rucksack base weight could be reduced by over 1kg, depending on what I’m wearing at the time.

-I’ll not be changing the most controversial part of my gear list, my 600 gram waterfilter – the MSR Guardian Water Purifier Pump.
-This could be classed as a luxury item, because it’s so much easier and quicker to use.
-But I mainly carry it for safety because it’s one of the only filters that removes ‘all’ the nasties from the water.
-It’s also pretty indestructible and cleans itself, so I’m not going to be having trouble with it on the walk.
+I will not be changing the most controversial part of my gear list, my 600 gram waterfilter – the MSR Guardian Water Purifier Pump.
+This could be classed as a luxury item, because there are a lot lighter weight water filters available.
+But I like it, as it’s so much easier and quicker to use than all the others.
+I also carry it for safety because it’s one of the only filters that removes ‘all’ the nasties from the water.
+Plus it’s pretty indestructible and cleans itself, so I’m not going to be having trouble with it on the walk.
 I’m able to filter from more lowland rivers that you wouldn’t risk using a normal filter.
 So I’m often able to carry less water, mitigating the weight of the filter.
-I trust it and it’ll be going on my next trip, but I will continue to ponder why I’m willing to carry a water filter that’s heavier than my tent!
+I trust it and it’ll be going on my next trip, but I will continue to ponder why I’m willing to carry a water filter that’s as heavy as my tent!